-The results of clear political direction have been significant and convincing: The Danish experience shows that through persistent and active energy policy focused on enhanced energy efficiency and ambitious use of renewables, it is possible to sustain significant economic growth and simultaneously reduce fossilfuel dependency while protecting the consumption has declined by 7% and the adjusted carbon emissions by more than 30%.
-This development has not only benefitted the competitiveness of Danish enterprises through lower energy costs and less exposure to highly volatile fossil fuel prices, but also fostered new products and industries.
+The results of clear political direction have been significant and convincing: the Danish experience shows that through persistent and active energy policy focused on enhanced energy efficiency and ambitious use of renewables in a cost efficient manner, it is possible to sustain significant economic growth and simultaneously reduce fossilfuel dependency while protecting the climate and environment.

 The Danish economy's energy consumption is among the lowest in the world relative to gross output.
 Denmark has become one of the world's most energy efficient economies.
-Since 1990, Danish GDP has increased by nearly 40%.
-During this period, the domestic energy
+Since 1990, Danish GDP has increased by 44%.
+During this period, the domestic energy consumption has declined by 8% and the adjusted carbon emissions by 36%.
+This development has not only benefitted the competitiveness of Danish enterprises through lower energy costs and less exposure to highly volatile fossil fuel prices, but also fostered new products and industries.
 Green products and services are defined as products which reduce pressure on the environment, for example energy saving products and the service of installing renewable energy systems.
-In 2013 Denmark produced green products and services for EUR 22 billion, half of which is related to renewable energy and one sixth to energy efficiency.
-The green sector employs approximately 58,000 people in Denmark.
-As an example, the Danish wind energy sector currently employs more than 28,000 workers1 and the Danish export of wind energy
+In 2015 Denmark produced green products and services for EUR 25.8 billion, half of which is related to renewable energy and one seventh to energy efficiency.
+The green sector employs almost 67,000 people in Denmark.
+As an example, the Danish wind energy sector currently employs more than 31,000 workers1 and the Danish export of wind energy technology in 2015 accounted for EUR 6.5 billion1.
+The total export of energy technology accounted for more than 10% of Denmark's total exports of goods in 2015.
+Green energy technology accounted for almost 60% of that number.